codyaustun/benchmark/results/SUBMISSION.md

 For inference, we have two tasks:
 - **Latency:** Minimize the total time needed to classify a single image with a model that has a test set accuracy of 93% or greater
-- **Throughput:** Minimize the total time (or maximize the total throughput) needed to classify 8192 images in the CIFAR10 test set with a model that has a total test set accuracy of 93% or greater
+- **Throughput:** Minimize the total time (or maximize the total throughput) needed to classify the 10,000 images in the CIFAR10 test set with a model that has a total test set accuracy of 93% or greater

 ### JSON Format